clarete/curdling/README.md

 ## So, what's the idea behind curdling?

-Wheels!
-Basically wheels!
+Basically [Wheels](www.python.org/dev/peps/pep-0427/)!
 I'm not reinventing them though.
 The new python binary format brought hope to my heart.
 Curdling is basically a cache layer on top of the python package installation environment (which is kinda crazy).
 Curdling leverages the power of `PIP`, `wheel` and `pkg_resources` to provide a seamless package installation and update.

 ### Seriously? what curdling does?